aidan-n/seam-carving/README.md

 Run the program:
 `$ java sc.Client`

-Save the image if you want, and then close it to end the program.
+Closing the image ends the program.